airi-14x/airi-14x.github.io/pages/projects.md

 - August 2020 - December 2020
 - Marking Coordinator: SOEN 387
 	- Meetings via Slack & created spreadsheets for marking.
-	- Coordinating and arrange time slots.
+	- Coordinating and arranging time slots.
 Writing up announcements related to presentations and assignments.
 - Marker: COMP 348 & SOEN 387
 	- Demos were done via Zoom.
 Other markings were done on a spreadsheet.
 - Programmer on Duty: SOEN 387